Come to Chicago and be the change in mobility!

 We are three months into 2019 and I have been spending a ton of time with our customers across the country, visiting them in Colorado, San Francisco, and Seattle.
 Oh yeah, I squeezed in a quick weekend trip to Mexico just for fun.
 Something that has been consistent in each place that I’ve been this year is how quickly mobility is changing.
 Bikes!
 Scooters!
 Mopeds!
 Oh my!

 Back here in Chicago, we are looking forward to welcoming all the mobility masterminds and operatives to our hometown for the National Shared Mobility Summit 2019.
-This gathering is an awesome opportunity to come together and connect with both old and new friends to exchange ideas on how shared mobility can transform transportation even faster.
+This gathering is an awesome opportunity to come together and connect with both old and new friends to exchange ideas on how sharing economy can transform transportation even faster.

 Recently on MOVE, the Arity blog, I shared a few of my predictions on what I see happening in and around mobility in 2019.
 In advance of the Summit, I want to expand on those thoughts and highlight a few things that I am looking forward to diving in to with my colleagues here in Chicago.